 Research on Management Issues of SMEs

-Cases are collected of SMEs that overcame the handicap of limited management resources, such as human resources, equipment and funds, to achieve success.
+Cases are collected of SMEs that overcame the handicap of limited management resources, such as human capital, phisical capital, and financial capital, to achieve success.
 Research findings are published annually as a book of case studies.